Stabbing of Salman Rushdie: Cultural effect

+The Royal Society of Literature, of which Rushdie is a fellow, was criticised for not publicly supporting Rushdie in response to the attack.
+When President Bernardine Evaristo wrote on the issue of free speech in 2024 that the society "cannot take sides in writers' controversies and issues", Rushdie commented on X: "Just wondering if the Royal Society of Literature is 'impartial' about attempted murder?"

+Books

 The assault on Rushdie resulted in renewed interest in obtaining copies of The Satanic Verses, with the novel ranked number thirteen on Amazon.com by the afternoon after he was stabbed.
 Within days, the novel's Spanish translation was a number one bestseller and other books written by Rushdie, including Midnight's Children, were also selling well, whereas on the day he was stabbed, his books were outside the top 100.

+Memoir

+Rushdie's memoir about the attack, Knife: Meditations After an Attempted Murder, was released on April 16, 2024.

 Security at the Chautauqua Institution

 Questions were raised after the stabbing of Rushdie about security at the event, although a state trooper and a sheriff's officer were present.
 Michael Hill, president of the Chautauqua Institution, stated that the Institution had ensured that law enforcement officers were present for the event.
 He described the assault on Rushdie as "unlike anything in [the institution's] nearly 150-year history".
 However, one eyewitness claimed that there was no security onstage.
-One attendee noted that while food and drinks was prevented from being brought into the event, there was no screening for weapons.
+One attendee noted that while food and drinks were prevented from being brought into the event, there was no screening for weapons.

 It emerged that the leadership of the Chautauqua Institution disregarded recommendations for security precautions because they felt it would alienate the audience from the speakers.
-Following the attack, the Chautauqua Institution announced it would require guests to furnish photo IDs to buy gate passes, which could be purchased anonymously before.
+Following the attack, the Chautauqua Institution announced that it would require guests to furnish photo IDs to buy gate passes, which previously could be purchased anonymously.
 Carried bags will also be banned in the amphitheater.